psychoinformatics-de/ipsy-docs/content/pages/medusa/accessing_medusa.rst

 **Windows**
   Windows lacks built-in support for SSH, so you need to download `PuTTY`_.
-  Open PuTTY, enter 'medusa.ovgu.de' as the host, and select 'SSH' as the login protocol.
+  Open PuTTY, enter `medusa.ovgu.de` as the host, and select 'SSH' as the login protocol.
 Click 'open' to establish a secure connection.
 Enter your username and password, and you're ready to go.